akivamprager/Sheilta/public/images/Docs/Sheilta שְׁאִילְתָא.md

 Clicking https://sheilta.ml will open Bereshit (Genesis) chapter 1 by default.
 In order to open a different text, click on the search icon in the navbar, and enter the source's reference (as of now, only English works.
 But later on Hebrew will also work.
 Additionally, the only types of references guaranteed to work at this point are Bible and Talmud Bavli.) with a space between the source name and the chapter or page - for example: "Shoftim 23", or "Bava Kama 103b".
 Click enter, and that will bring you to the appropriate page.

 The webpage is split into two sections: the Torah text on the top, and the user input on the bottom, split into tabs based on the matching category.
-The available categories are questions, Kashyas, references, and Chiddushim.

 Clicking on the globe icon in the navbar will toggle the language of the text (if the text is available in English).